CEEMS Exporter

 CAP_DAC_READ_SEARCH

-to the exporter process can give enough privileges to read the energy counters. - Another approach is to add a ACL rule on the
+to the exporter process can give enough privileges to read the energy counters. - Another approach is to add an ACL rule on the

 /sys/fs/class/powercap